lifuyi774/ProsperousPlus/README.md

     pl.close()
 ```
 ## Copyright
-This software is for learning and research purposes only.Do not use it for commercial purpose.
+This software is for learning and research purposes only.
+Do not use it for commercial purposes!